 Europeans in general make American garbage collection look shamefully lazy.
 In Italy, garbage must be sorted by category including paper, cardboard, glass, plastic, metal, and organic.
 Each must be discarded in separate bins usually shared by the apartment community outside the home.
 Ours is a bit of a walk and up a hill.
 Not fun with bags full of glass bottles clinking like wind chimes.
 This is a big part of the reason I’m hoping we can get a garbage disposal!
-Organic trash stinks so quickly, taking the trash out is a near daily affair.
+Organic trash stinks so quickly, taking the trash out is a near-daily affair.

 14. Italian Code Requires Two Doors Between the Toilet & Kitchen Areas

-Working with our architect we learned there are building codes in Italy that require two physical doors be in place between the toilet and the kitchen.
+Working with our architect we learned there are building codes in Italy that require two physical doors to be in place between the toilet and the kitchen.
 Which explains why so many Italian homes have what feels like extra hallways.
-It also explains why public bathrooms in Italy usually have an inner (small closet for the toilet) and an outer (larger area with just sinks) areas.
+It also explains why public bathrooms in Italy usually have an inner (small closet for the toilet) and an outer (larger area with just sinks) area.

 15. Italian Bathrooms Have Bidets!